DKchemistry/chembl/chembl_ligands.md

    - Exclude molecules with atoms outside the typical organic range: H, C, N, O, P, S, F, Cl, Br, I.

 2. **False Positives Reduction (For Actives Only):**
-   - **Hill Slope Criteria:** Keep compounds with 0.5 < Hill slope < 2.0, at a high leve this means how biologically reasonable the curve is.
+   - **Hill Slope Criteria:** Keep compounds with 0.5 < Hill slope < 2.0, at a high level this means how biologically reasonable the curve is.
    - **Frequency of Hitting (FoH) Threshold:** Exclude compounds with FoH > 0.26.
    - **Specific Assay Filters:** Eliminate compounds flagged for aggregation, autofluorescence, or luciferase inhibition.